Zaid-Ajaj/the-elmish-book/chapters/commands/elmish-hackernews-part3.md

 ```
 It is just a more compact version of the same type.
 Personally I would say they are the same but others might find this version to be a bit more readable.

-Moving on to the modelling the messagaes, we now know that there are two types of asynchronous events that might occur while the application is running:
+Moving on to the modelling the messages, we now know that there are two types of asynchronous events that might occur while the application is running:

  - One event when the IDs of the story items have been loaded
  - One event when a single story item has been loaded